min2ha/ukwa-site/content/target/69159/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade:  At the crossroads: Britain and global trade

 Speech delivered by Liam Fox, Secretary of State for International Trade, on future UK trading arrangements, in partnership with the Federation of Small Businesses.